sysadminmike/couch-to-postgres/README.md

 TODOs

-Deal with DELETE - maybe better to use bulk updates and set deletion flag to not upset elastic search couch river (deleted docs are missed with multiple indexes)
+Deal with DELETE - maybe better to use bulk updates and set deletion flag to not upset elastic search couch river (https://github.com/elasticsearch/elasticsearch-river-couchdb - Indexing Databases with Multiple Types)

 Make couchdb_put() handle http status code from headers and make sure its ok I dont think it is possible to wrap this in a transaction and perform a rollback.